 i.
 What is the inclination of the Earth's Poles to the ecliptic?
-What is meant by the Vernal and Autumnal Equinoxes?
+(23.5 degrees) What is meant by the Vernal and Autumnal Equinoxes?
 The Summer and Winter Solstices?

 j.
-Be familiar with the material on pages 24-25.
+Be familiar with the material on pages 22-23.
+Read all the figure captions.